William Duff, 1st Earl Fife

-William Duff, 1st Earl Fife (1697 – 30 September 1763), of Braco, Banff, was a Scottish landowner and politician who sat in the House of Commons from 1727 to 1734.
+William Duff, 1st Earl Fife (1697 – 30 September 1763), of Braco was a Scottish landowner and politician who sat in the House of Commons from 1727 to 1734.

 Early life

 Duff was the eldest surviving son of William Duff, merchant, of Dipple and Braco, and his wife Jean Gordon, daughter of Sir George Gordon, Shire Commissioner in the Parliament of Scotland, of Edinglassie, Aberdeen.
-In 1719 he married Lady Janet Forbes, widow of Hugh Forbes, Younger of Craigievar, and second daughter of James Ogilvy, Earl of Findlater.
-She died in 1720 and in 1723 he married Jean Grant, second daughter of Sir James Grant, 6th Baronet, of Pluscardine.
-He inherited substantial estates from his father on his death in 1722.

 Career

 Duff was returned unopposed as Member of Parliament for Banffshire at the 1727 British general election.
 He spoke and voted against the Government on the Hessians in 1730 and also voted against the Administration on the repeal of the Septennial Act in 1734.
 At the 1734 British general election, he stood down in favour of his brother-in-law James Abercromby.
 Abercrombie was a government supporter, and as a reward, Duff was created Lord Braco of Kilbryde in the Peerage of Ireland on 28 July 1735.
 He continued to dominate the political scene at Banffshire.

 In 1740, he commissioned the construction of Duff House in Banff.
 He was later created Earl Fife and Viscount Macduff, also in the peerage of Ireland, by letters patent dated 26 April 1759, after proving his descent from the MacDuffs, Earls of Fife.

-Death and legacy
+Personal life

+In 1719 he married Lady Janet Forbes (c.
+1695–1720), widow of Hugh Forbes, Younger of Craigievar, and second daughter of James Ogilvy, 4th Earl of Findlater and the former Anne Dunbar (a daughter of Sir William Dunbar, 1st Baronet).

+After her death in 1720, he married Jean Grant (1705–1788), second daughter of Sir James Grant, 6th Baronet, of Pluscardine. in 1723.
+He inherited substantial estates from his father on his death in 1722.
+By his second wife Jean he had seven sons and seven daughters, including: